 Nienke qualified as a Patent Attorney in 2012 and was awarded the Strode Prize for obtaining the highest mark in the UK finals law exam, P2.
 She also holds a Post-Graduate Certificate in Intellectual Property Law from the Queen Mary, University of London, obtained with distinction.
 She graduated with a First Class Honours degree in Biological Sciences (Genetics) from the University of Leicester and was awarded the Graduate of the Year Prize for obtaining the highest degree mark in her class.
 After graduating, Nienke worked for two years as an industrial research scientist on novel and innovative platform technologies in the field of diagnostics.

 Nienke returned to academia to obtain a PhD in Clinical Biochemistry from the University of Cambridge.
-Her doctoral research focussed on the cellular mechanisms used by HIV-1 Nef to evade the host immune system and led to three publications.
+Her doctoral research focused on the cellular mechanisms used by HIV-1 Nef to evade the host immune system and led to three publications.
 Her PhD project involved a wide range of techniques including cell culture, flow cytometry, cloning, protein expression and immunofluorescence.
 She has also carried out academic research in the fields of medical genetics, cell cycle regulation, biochemistry and cell biology.